Shopify/liquid/_filters/downcase.md

 ---
 title: downcase
-description: Liquid filter that coverts a string to lowercase.
+description: Liquid filter that converts a string to lowercase.
 ---

 Makes each character in a string lowercase.
 It has no effect on strings which are already all lowercase.